 Braunstone Community Primary School are part of Discovery Schools Trust and attend regular moderations and use the Teacher Assessment Frameworks to make informed judgements about children's attainment.
 These reflect the national, local and school developments in the assessment of reading.
-Accelerated Reader and PM Benchmarking are also used to gather assessment evidence.
+Accelerated Reader STAR Reader tests and PM Benchmarking are also used to gather assessment evidence.